jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Pixel Art pt 3!

 **Thoughts:** I spent more time on the pixel maker today.
 I was trying to save the progress of the image but I haven't been able to work out how I want to do that.
 Right now I'm using the local storage but I want to save it to my server so I can use it on different devices.
 I haven't gotten that to work yet.

+### Day 21: September 22, 2025

+**Today's Progress**: Pixel Art pt 4!

+**Thoughts:** Another day with the pixel maker.
+I decided on a save path.
+I will store pass the save data as json and save it as a blob.
+I also added an export function to download the JSON.
+It took me some time with the PHP to be able to successfully store the JSON.
+I changed the format a few times and had to restart because the previous saves were no longer good.